Computing fault-tolerant metric dimension of graphs using their primary subgraphs: Preliminaries

-Let \( G \) be a connected graph formed by merging a collection of pairwise disjoint connected graphs \( G_1, \dots, G_k \), $k\ge 2$, through the following process.
-First, select a vertex from \( G_1 \) and a vertex from \( G_2 \), and identify them.
-Next, continue this process inductively: assume that the graphs \( G_1, \dots, G_i \) have already been included in the construction, where \( 2 \leq i \leq k - 1 \).
-Select a vertex from the current graph (possibly one of the previously identified vertices) and a vertex from \( G_{i+1} \), then identify them.
+Let \( G \) be a resulting graph formed by merging a collection of pairwise disjoint graphs \( G_1, \dots, G_k \), $k\ge 2$, through the following process.
+First, select two vertices one from \( G_1 \) and the other from \( G_2 \), and identify them.
+Next, continue this process inductively: assume that the graphs \( G_1, \dots, G_i \) have already been included with \( i\in \{ 2, 3, \ldots, k - 1 \}\).
+Choose a vertex from the current graph (possibly one of the previously identified vertices) and a vertex from \( G_{i+1} \), then identify them.
 The resulting graph \( G \) has a tree-like structure, with the graphs \( G_i \) serving as its building blocks (see Figure 1).
 We refer to this construction as \textit{point-attaching} of \( G_1, \dots, G_k \), where the graphs \( G_i \) are called the \textit{primary subgraphs} of \( G \) \cite{DeKl12}.
-A special case of this construction is the decomposition of a connected graph into its blocks.
+Throughout this paper, the notation $[k]$ denotes the index set $\{1,2,\dots,k\}$.
+Here we would like to emphasize that if each of the graphs $G_i$, $i\in [k]$, is 2-connected, then the graphs $G_i$ are precisely the blocks of the graph constructed in the described way, see Figure 1 again.